The Technology

 THE Quench Launcher

 High current levels, enabled by high-temperature superconductors, circulate in the outer rings (stators) along the vacuum tube.
 This creates ultra-high magnetic fields that pull the carrier sleeve (armature) with its delivery cylinder forward.
-This configuration is commonly known as a solenoid.
+This simple electric motor configuration is commonly known as a solenoid.
 The key technology at EML is our patent pending switching technology that quenches or turns off each stator as the carrier sleeve and delivery cylinder pass by.

 Our patent pending quench motor design turns off or quenches as the launch package approaches the center.
 Importantly, it is a non-contact design, with a central carrier sleeve (acting as the armature) supported magnetically.
 All the quench launcher’s coils are powered up the entire length of the launch tube prior to launch and are therefore both the drive mechanism and energy storage device.